-Once it’s thick enough to coat the back of a wooden spoon, pour it through a fine mesh strainer into the bowl that is standing by.
+Once it’s thick enough to coat the back of a wooden spoon, pour it through a fine-mesh strainer into the bowl that is standing by.
 Using an immersion blender (or regular blender) thoroughly incorporate the pumpkin puree and whiskey.

 Give the gelato a quick stir with an immersion blender or whisk then process in an ice-cream maker according to the manufacturer’s instructions.
-The gelato is finished when it is the consistency of soft serve ice cream (about 20-30 minutes) Scoop into a container, place a piece of plastic wrap or parchment paper on the surface and freeze until firm (4 hours minimum)
+The gelato is finished when it is the consistency of soft-serve ice cream (about 20-30 minutes) Scoop into a container, place a piece of plastic wrap or parchment paper on the surface and freeze until firm (4 hours minimum)

-If you are using canned puree make sure it is 100% pumpkin with nothing added.
-To make your own: Split a sugar pumpkin into quarters and scrape out the seeds.
+To make fresh pumpkin puree: Split a sugar pumpkin into quarters and scrape out the seeds.
 Coat very lightly with canola oil and roast at 350 for about 45 minutes until soft.
 Scrape the flesh off the peel and pulverize in a food processor.

 For a more pumpkin orange color substitute an equal amount of white sugar for the brown.